Alakaresh/customiizer/README.md

 These constants allow the theme to contact Printful for mockups, Midjourney for AI images and the Directus backend for image status.
 If `MIDJOURNEY_API_KEY` is missing, the proxy endpoints return a 400 JSON error.

+The proxy scripts under `includes/proxy` load WordPress via `wp-load.php` to access these constants.
+Define your API keys in `wp-config.php` so they are available when the proxies run.